-A thoracic ruptured disc – or a ruptured disc located in the middle back – is fairly uncommon compared to other spinal conditions.
-The reason?
-The vertebrae in your middle back do not have as much stress put upon them as those in your neck and lower back do, allowing the middle region to avoid years of wear and tear.
-When they do happen, disc ruptures in the thoracic spine typically affect people between 40 to 60 years of age.
+A thoracic ruptured disc, or a ruptured disc located in the middle back, is fairly uncommon compared to other locations for a ruptured disc, like the cervical spine (neck) and lumbar spine (lower back).
+The reason for this is the vertebrae in your middle back do not have as much stress put upon them as those in your neck and lower back do, thus allowing the middle region to avoid years of wear.

 - Tingling and weakness in the affected area